BattMoTeam/BattMo.jl/joss/paper.md

 ---
 <!-- To compile this file, after installing docker, from this directory, run : docker run --rm --volume $PWD:/data --user $(id -u):$(id -g) --env JOURNAL=joss openjournals/inara  -->
 # Summary
 This paper introduces BattMo.jl, the Battery Modelling Toolbox, an open-source Julia framework for continuum-scale simulation of electrochemical cells.
-Using a finite-volume approach, BattMo.jl supports both reduced-order pseudo-2-dimensional (P2D) models and fully three-dimensional (3D) simulations of realistic geometries such as cylindrical and pouch cells.
+Using a finite-volume approach, BattMo.jl supports both pseudo-2-dimensional (P2D) models and fully three-dimensional (3D) simulations of realistic geometries such as cylindrical cells and pouch cells.
 The toolbox combines high-performance solvers, built-in libraries of battery designs and cycling protocols, and an intuitive programmatic and graphical interface.
 It further includes an adjoint-based optimization framework for parameter estimation and model calibration, enabling close integration of modelling with experimental workflows.
 The [BattMoTeam](https://github.com/BattMoTeam) collaborates closely with the [SINTEF Battery Lab](https://www.sintef.no/en/all-laboratories/sintef-battery-lab/), gaining valuable input from experienced battery researchers and helping to bridge the gap between academic modelling and industrial innovation.

 # Statement of need